vanatteveldt/issuepositions/README.md

 # Repository structure

-+ [literature.md](literature.md) is a (WIP!) document describing the conceptualisation of issue positions and a brief overview of existing work
+Note that the process for political actors is mostly done.
+The relevant files contain 'politics' in the name.
+We are still actively coding non-political actors, these files contain 'others' in the name.

-+ The [annotations](annotations) folder contains and overview of annotations including the [codebook](annotations/codebook.md)
++ The [codebook](codebook) folder contains the general [coding instructions](codebook/codebook.md) and the [list of political issues](codebook/topics-en.md)
 + The [data](data) folder contains the relevant data, i.e. selected sentences from news media and annotations
 + The [src](src) folder contains the scripts for gathering, (pre)processing and selecting the data as well as SML experiments
+   + [src/data-processing](src/data-processing) contains scripts for selecting the sentences to code and pre-processing them with GPT
+   + [src/annotation](src/annotation) contains scripts for assigning annotation jobs, downloading the results, and computing [intercoder reliability](src/annotation/irr_politics.md)